jonasholbech/foofest/APP-REQUIREMENTS.md

 # Front End Design Elective - Spring 2024

-## System 2, the festival app, requirements
+## System 2, the festival sub-system, requirements

-The following are the minimal requirements for the festival app.
+The following are the minimal requirements for the festival sub-system.

 You are free to add other features to help the guests explore the music, like browsing by genre, searching, adding to favourites etc